 29 scrip issues over the last 60 years

-Some 29 scrip issues have been done over the last 60 years.
+Some 29 scrip issues have been done over the last 60 years (the next one will happen in 2019).
 The share capital increases are through the capitalization of retained earnings.
 This is not a dividend.
 The number of shares increases whereas the share price immediately decreases in the same order of magnitude.
 The characteristic of these free share offers is that they do not modify the value of the portfolio of an Air Liquide shareholder.
 They just make it more liquid by maintaining a lower share price.

 The positive impacts of the scrip issues are:

 By reducing the share price, they help to maintain the shares at a “reasonable / affordable” level

 The following year, a facially flat dividend per share would represent an increase in the dividend paid for all shareholders due to the higher number of shares

 Fractional rights are paid in cash.
 Long term registered shareholders, individual or institutional having held their shares for more than 2 calendar years, receive 10% more free shares.